 After a long wait, I have an update on Rachida.
 And it’s an encouraging one!
-She and her grandmother Kadi arrived back from Mali on Saturday and I was able to go and see them on Sunday.
+She and her grandmother Kadi arrived back from from another West African country on Saturday and I was able to go and see them on Sunday.
 Rachida was happy that I came to visit, though she didn’t remember her mom anymore and didn’t seem interested at all in her new baby brother.
 I can’t imagine how that must break her mom’s heart, especially after all she’s done for her!
 But this is about good news, so we’ll not think about that right now.

-Also, I want to thank you for your prayers for their time in Mali.
-Kadi’s report was that the people of Mali were overall very nice and helpful and generous and that she was encouraged by them.
-Normally people say Burkinabe people are nice, not necessarily Malians.
+Also, I want to thank you for your prayers for their time there.
+Kadi’s report was that the people were overall very nice and helpful and generous and that she was encouraged by them.
+Normally people say our people are nice, not necessarily from the other country.
 So I believe that it’s because of your prayers that God raised up and placed people in their path to help them all along the way.
 Thank you for the vital part that you are playing!

 There’s the update and a few pictures.
 (She is so ticklish that I got some good laughs and smiles out of her by tickling her!)
 Thank you for your prayers and please keep them coming.
 Her health and their eternal salvation are neither one guaranteed yet, but we see God working mightily.
 Thank you!